hadassaBrad/hadassaBrad/README.md

 Welcome to my profile!
  I'm Hadassa, a dedicated software engineer fueled by a passion for building impactful solutions and tackling complex challenges.
 Combining technical expertise, innovative thinking, and  teamwork skills, I thrive in collaborative environments where creativity and problem-solving go hand in hand.
 Whether working independently or as part of a team, I am committed to delivering results with focus, adaptability, and attention to detail.

 ---

-## 📚 **Education**
-🎓 **2024 - Present** | **AWS Course by Coursera**
-🎓 **2024** | **Advanced Full Stack Web Development Bootcamp**
-   - A 3-month industry-based intensive coding bootcamp that focused on advanced full-stack technologies as TDD and more, Introduction to DevOps technologies such as Docker, CI/CD, and AWS, with an emphasis on practical use of GIT .
- Additionally, at the bootcamp we studied the topic of cyber defenses in the web world.

-   - **Final Project:** Developed a full-stack eCommerce platform using Node.js, MongoDB, Next.js, and external API integrations.

-🎓 **2022 - 2024** | **B.Sc. in Computer Science**, Lev Academic Center
-   - **Graduated Cum Laude** (GPA: 85)
-   - **Highlighted Projects:**
-     - Personalized travel itinerary planner with React, Node.js, and MySQL, featuring advanced DFS algorithms.
-     - Multi-tier task management app for architects using C# and .NET Core.
-   - **Relevant Courses:** Cybersecurity, Machine Learning, Advanced Algorithms, Discrete Mathematics.

----